Marywood University Policy & Procedure Information

 Any person who believes she or he has been subjected to discrimination on the basis of disability may file a grievance under this procedure.
 It is against the law for the University to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.
 The University will make every effort to protect the grievant from retaliatory action.
 Any individual who retaliates against the grievant will be subject to discipline up to and including discharge from employment and/or termination of student status.

 All alleged incidents involving disability discrimination are to be dealt with immediately.
 When a Marywood University employee or student believes s/he has been the victim of disability discrimination or witnessed disability discrimination, the following procedures should be used:

-- Grievances must be submitted to the Section 504 Coordinator, or her designee, within 30 calendar days of the date the person filing the grievance becomes aware of the alleged discriminatory action.
+- Grievances must be submitted to the Section 504 Coordinator, or his designee, within 30 calendar days of the date the person filing the grievance becomes aware of the alleged discriminatory action.
 (Special circumstances warranting later filings will be considered on a case-by-case basis.)
 A grievant may contact the Vice President for Enrollment Management if he or she feels he or she cannot contact the Section 504 Coordinator, who will designate an appropriate person to fulfill the Section 504 Coordinator's responsibilities under this policy.

 - A grievance must be in writing and must contain the name, address and other contact information of the grievant, describe the problem or alleged action alleged to be discriminatory in sufficient detail to inform the Section 504 Coordinator of the nature and date of the alleged violation and permit an adequate investigation to be conducted, include the names of University employees or students involved and state the remedy or relief sought.